anniversary events began on

 served a chili supper, following the program.

-Wednesday, February 23rd is the actual date of our 75th anniversary.
+Wednesday, February 23rd 2011 was the actual date of our 75th anniversary.
 We

-Lutheran Men will served a spaghetti supper.
+Lutheran Men served a spaghetti supper.
 There was also a

 birthday cake.
 Mr. Virgil Hobbs and the children and youth of the Sunday